unhm-programming-club/meeting-records/2021/Meeting 0001/Intro Email.md

 Hello everyone!
 Thank you for your interest in the UNHM Programming club.

 Right now, we are an unofficial organization.
-The first meeting is so we can define our purpose and find who is interested in taking on a role in this project.
+In the first meeting we will define our purpose and find who is interested in taking on a role in this project.
 Everyone attending the first meeting will be treated as an interim officer of the club, with the power to vote on all resolutions.
 This is discussed in more detail under the “Meeting Structure” heading of this email.

 ## Intro / The Pitch